Colors that go with grey – 9 shades that make the best pairings

 'Soft, naturalistic greys look beautiful with a neutral pink.' says color expert Annie Sloan.
 'I often use French Linen with Antoinette (my earthy-neutral pink), because French Linen is a complex grey that allows the pink to grow and breathe and warm up.
 It’ll bring out the earthiness and the warmth of the pink.'

-Grey and red may sound a bit intense but it can work if you pick the right tones.
-For a bold look pair deep charcoal walls with a pop vivid red in the form of a statement sofa or armchair.
-And if you want a more subtle look tone down that red and choose an earthy, terracotta tone and pair with a lighter cloud-like grey.
+A great color that goes with red is grey, and while it may sound a bit intense, it can work if you pick the right tones.
+For a bold look pair deep charcoal walls with a pop of vivid red in the form of a statement sofa or armchair.
+And if you want a more subtle look tone down that red and choose an earthy, terracotta tone and pair it with a lighter cloud-like grey.

 When pairing grey with any red tones, be sure that the grey you choose has a reddish undertone too.

 If you are looking for a color that effortlessly works with any grey shade, navy blue is it.
-Pair it with a soft, light grey to warm up the space or create some drama with a deep almost black grey.
+Pair it with a soft, light grey to warm up the space, or create some drama with deep almost black grey.

-If a monochromic color scheme is more your vibe, pair grey with grey.
+When choosing color combinations for your home, if a monochromic color scheme is more your vibe, pair grey with grey.
 Perhaps that sounds a bit...dull but laying grey on grey can create just as interesting a space as pairing grey with any other color.
-The key is contrast, contrast and texture.
+The key is contrast, contrast, and texture.

-You don't want your grey shades to be too close in color and you want to have some varying tones going on too as that will add the interest.
-So pick greys from across the color spectrum, even if you want a room to be light grey over all, add in some middle-ground greys and some dark tones too.
+You don't want your grey shades to be too close in color and you want to have some varying tones going on too as that will add interest.
+So pick greys from across the color spectrum, even if you want a room to be light grey overall, add in some middle-ground greys and some dark tones too.

 Hebe is the Digital Editor of Livingetc; she has a background in lifestyle and interior journalism and a passion for renovating small spaces.
 You'll usually find her attempting DIY, whether it's spray painting her whole kitchen, don't try that at home, or ever changing the wallpaper in her hallway.
 Livingetc has been such a huge inspiration and has influenced Hebe's style since she moved into her first rental and finally had a small amount of control over the decor and now loves being able to help others make decisions when decorating their own homes.
 Last year she moved from renting to owning her first teeny tiny Edwardian flat in London with her whippet Willow (who yes she chose to match her interiors...) and is already on the lookout for her next project.